suvam0451/dhaaga/README.md

-With the powerful and extensible `@dhaaga/bridge` library at its heart, I proudly present Dhaaga as an ergonomic and feature-rich SNS client with rich, first-class support for various SNS platforms, as well as unique client-side features like Social Hub™, Collections™ and Inbox Categories™.
+With the powerful and extensible `@dhaaga/bridge` library at its heart, I proudly present Dhaaga as an ergonomic and feature-rich SNS client with rich, first-class support for various SNS platforms, as well as unique client-side features like Social Hub™, Collections™, and Inbox Categories™.

 And above all else, after months of effort, I can proudly say that it has earned my "fun to use" seal of approval 🙂